ayushdiagarwal/Manga-Scraper/README.md

 ## Features

-* Downloads all images of a chapter and puts them in a seperate folder
+* Downloads all images of a chapter and puts them in a seperate folder.
-* All Chapter folders are created inside the manga series folder
+* All Chapter folders are created inside the manga series folder.
+* Creates A PDF of each chapter in the directory along with the images.

 ## Bugs

-* If you're using brave browser or a adblocker, a pop-up might come in between and might give an error
+* If you're using brave browser or a adblocker, a pop-up might come in between and might give an error, and you might have to retry
-* There's a chance if you download too many pages that kissmanga.com might stop the process as you're sending too many requests in a short time and might give an error
+* There's a chance if you download too many pages that kissmanga.com might stop the process as you're sending too many requests in a short time and might give an error.
+You can then try running the script again after 10 seconds.
+* This script is still a lot buggy but usually rerunnning the script will solves the problem.